Jon Favreau

 Biography of Jon Favreau

-Starting his career with small secondary roles in low-budget ordinary TV series, Jon Favreau managed to become not only a recognizable actor and a character of action films but also a professional screenwriter, film director, and producer.
-Collaboration with Marvel Studios made our hero a world-famous star and earned him a considerable bank account, for a lot of his works took leading positions of world distribution and had box office success.
-He not just portrayed Tony Stark's right hand in the Marvel films but also directed the first two parts of the trilogy about Iron Man.
+Starting his career with small supporting roles in low-budget TV series, Jon Favreau managed to become not only a recognizable actor and action film star but also a professional screenwriter, film director, and producer.
+His collaboration with Marvel Studios made him a world-famous star and earned him a considerable fortune, as many of his works dominated global box office charts and achieved massive commercial success.
+He didn't just portray Tony Stark's right-hand man in the Marvel films but also directed the first two installments of the Iron Man trilogy.
 Net worth: $100 million.

 In the Picture: Jon Favreau